Lawmakers Condemn Free Corporate-Supplied Trips of Bush Administration Officers — While Ignoring Their Own Past Practices

 That is a terrible practice that Nord should legitimately be held to account for in her delayed confirmation.
 However, members have been practicing their best Claude Rains roles in exclaiming shock, shock.
 For literally decades, public interest groups called for Congress to end the practice of allowing organizations to send them and their families on free trips to Europe, Las Vegas and other hot spots as part of sham “educational trips.”
 Many of these same members did nothing and quietly fought the reforms.
 For a prior column, click here.

-2 Responses to “Lawmakers Condemn Free Corporate-Supplied Trips of Bush Administration Officers — While Ignoring Their Own Past Practices”
+2 thoughts on “Lawmakers Condemn Free Corporate-Supplied Trips of Bush Administration Officers — While Ignoring Their Own Past Practices”